 Infrared and ultraviolet rays can be extremely harmful to your eyes, especially at higher altitudes.
 Snow also reflects sun rays, making them even more intense.
 Sunscreen and SPF lipbalm are always recommended to prevent sun damage to your skin.
 Good quality sunglasses and goggles are an important investment.
 Wind, blowing snow, cold, rain or fog can be very uncomfortable on your eyes.
 Always bring both sunglasses and goggles with you as weather changes rapidly in the mountains.

 Ski & Snowboard Equipment

 It is very important to get boots that fit.
 Boots should allow you to wiggle your toes a little but not move your foot around.
 Skis and snowboards must have steel edges, ski brakes, runaway straps or snowboard leashes.
 Have ski bindings safety checked and adjusted to your boot at an accredited sport shop.
-Our Repair Shop offers this service and if you don't have your own Ski or Snowboard Equipment, you can rent it in our Rental Shop.
+Our Repair Shop offers this service and if you don't have your own Ski or Snowboard Equipment, you can rent it with advance online rentals from our Rental Shop.
 Both are located slopeside in the Peabody Lodge.

 Food & Water

 Sun, wind, perspiration and altitude rob your body of fluids and you can become dehydrated long before you even feel thirsty.
 Stop frequently for water or carry some with you.
 A healthy breakfast and lunch are very important for a good day on the slopes and always carry snacks with you to refuel your body throughout the day.
 You can also find food & drink options at one of our establishments on the mountain here.

 It's easy to get to Cannon - access directly from I-93 from the north, or south